fergonco/MusicJargon/readme.md

 	tempo 3/8=60

-The tempo declaration can have any number of | charaters afterwards, with no meaning at all but allowing for nice formatting and alignment.
+The tempo declaration can have any number of | characters afterwards, with no meaning at all but allowing for nice formatting and alignment.

 ## Dynamics